WPMedia/arc-themes-blocks/README.md

 ## Available Commands

+### `npm run build-storybook`

+Builds the storybook static site to the default `storybook-static` directory based on [documentation](https://www.chromatic.com/docs/cli#storybook-options).
+This command is exclusively used for [building the storybook static site for Chromatic](https://www.chromatic.com/docs/setup).
+Chromatic is used for visual regression testing within your pull request.
+The [GitHub Workflow](./.github/workflows/chromatic.yml) can be modified depending on potential Chromatic or Storybook updates.

+### `npm run format`

+Run [`prettier`](https://prettier.io/docs/en/index.html) to format all files not excluded by `.prettierignore`.
+The `.prettierrc.js` opts into using tabs for accessibility.
+See [Prettier docs](https://prettier.io/docs/en/options.html#tabs) for more information on tabs in prettier.
+Prettier is run on pre-commit using `lint-staged` for changed files. `npx lint-staged` is called from the [Husky pre-commit file](./.husky/pre-commit).
+The pre-commit hook ensures that all of the files don't need to be formatted with each iteration.
+I'd also encourage downloading and using [the recommended VS Code extensions configured](./.vscode/extensions.json), specifically the [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension.

+### `npm run generate:chain`

+The command will generate a new chain.
+This will create a new block folder with a chain folder containing the new chain.
+The prompt is available: [`_templates/chain/new`](./_templates/chain/new/prompt.js).

+### `npm run generate:content-source`

+The command will generate a new content source.
+This will create a new block folder with a content source folder containing the new `sources` folder.
+The prompt is available: [`_templates/content-source/new`](./_templates/content-source/new/prompt.js).

+### `npm run generate:feature`

+The command will generate a new feature.
+This will create a new block folder with a feature folder containing the new feature.
+The prompt is available: [`_templates/feature/new`](./_templates/feature/new/prompt.js).

+### `npm run generate:feature:feature`

+The command will generate a new feature within an existing feature block.
+Within the existing feature folder, a new feature will be created within the preexisting block.
+The prompt is available: [`_templates/feature/feature`](./_templates/feature/feature/prompt.js).

+### `npm run generate:feature:content-source`

+The command will generate a new content source within an existing feature block.
+Within the existing feature folder, a new content source will be created within the preexisting block.
+The prompt is available: [`_templates/feature/content-source`](./_templates/feature/content-source/prompt.js).

+### `npm run generate:content-source:content-source`

+The command will generate a new content source within an existing content source block.
+Within the existing content source folder, a new content source will be created within the preexisting block.
+The prompt is available: [`_templates/content-source/content-source`](./_templates/content-source/content-source/prompt.js).

+### `npm run generate:content-source:feature`

+The command will generate a new feature within an existing content source block.
+Within the existing content source folder, a new feature will be created within the preexisting block.
+The prompt is available: [`_templates/content-source/feature`](./_templates/content-source/feature/prompt.js).

 ### `npm i`

 Install all dependencies, including nested ones.
 See more on [local paths](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#local-paths).
 The local paths are used for fusion linking.
 On [`postinstall`](https://docs.npmjs.com/cli/v8/using-npm/scripts#life-cycle-scripts), the `npx lerna clean -y` will run, which removes nested dependencies [docs](https://github.com/lerna/lerna/tree/main/commands/clean#readme).
 Any dependencies that an individual block needs, it needs to be installed at the top-level for testing to work.
 For example, the package `algoliasearch` will need to be installed at the [top-level](./package.json) for testing to work for the [`algolia-assortment-content-source-block`](./blocks/algolia-assortment-content-source-block/sources/algolia-assortment.js).
 It should also be installed in the nested block's [package.json](./blocks/algolia-assortment-content-source-block/package.json) for [installing on Fusion](https://github.com/WPMedia/fusion/blob/master/engine/src/scripts/block-installer.js#L68).

+### `npm run generate:intl`

+Based off of the [Lokalise](https://arcpublishing.atlassian.net/wiki/spaces/TI/pages/2538275032/Arc+Themes+Blocks+Internationalisation) structure, this generates locale files that Fusion can read for each block (e.g., Article Body Block's [intl.json](./blocks/article-body-block/intl.json)).
+The base translations are available within [the locale folder](./locale/).
+This script is also located within [the locale folder](./locale/scripts/generate-intl.js).
+Note that there is a block that is exclusively translations across other blocks called [Global Phrases Block](./blocks/global-phrases-block/intl.json).

 ### `npm run lint`